 4.3 Data completeness rate This statistics is affected by demands from EU.
 In terms of completeness all these demands are fully met.
-5 Accuracy and reliability Misclassification due to insufficient information about the contents of a given account.
+5 Accuracy and reliability Misclassification due to insufficient information about the contents of a given account can occur.
 In provisional accounts, the government's value added tax expenses are divided at the level of accounting items.
-In both the June version and the November version provisional tax-estimates are used.
+Ii all versions in t+1 provisional tax-estimates are used.
 Subsidy accounts can be classified with some inaccuracy because it is not always possible to define the recipient of the subsidy.
 Reserves and budgets adjustments: This extra paragraph covers both earmarked and widely defined reserves.
 The widely defined reserves are often considerable amounts and are difficult to define.
 Whenever possible, Statistics Denmark collects supplementary information on these reserves.
 An estimation of tax revenue charged by General Government is used.
-The statistical uncertainty is not calculated.
-5.1 Overall accuracy The statistical accuracy is generally very high.
-5.2 Sampling error The sampling error is zero, as all municipalities and regions are included.
+5.1 Overall accuracy The overall accuracy is considered to be relatively good, because the statistic is based on accounting data.
+First of all the statistic is based on many different accounting data and primary statistics.
+Second of all the comparability with other statistics is contributing with a reduction in inaccuracy.
+Finally an ongoing balancing of the numbers to the annual government finance is performed.
+Inaccuracy and errors in the accounting data and primary statistics affect the reliability of the statistic.
+5.2 Sampling error The sampling error is zero because the data collection covers all sub sectors.
 5.3 Non-sampling error The statistic covers the entire target population.
-The central government account is received from Moderniseringsstyrelsen.
+The central government account is received from Agency for Public Finance and Management (Økonomistyrelsen).
 All municipalities and regions must report their accounts, and missing accounts are thus not permitted.
 As the accounts are delivered directly from the municipalities and regions' own financial management systems and compared with data from prior years as well as the budget, it is assumed that no major measurement errors exist.
-If there are blank or invalid variables or dataset the municipality or region is contacted so new data may be sent.
+If there are blank or invalid variables or dataset, the municipality or region is contacted so new data may be sent.
 5.4 Quality management Statistics Denmark follows the recommendations on organisation and management of quality given in the Code of Practice for European Statistics (CoP) and the implementation guidelines given in the Quality Assurance Framework of the European Statistical System (QAF).
 A Working Group on Quality and a central quality assurance function have been established to continuously carry through control of products and processes.